-H2 Green is currently developing a major green hydrogen hub in central Inverness. production, storage, dispensing and on-site renewable energy generation.
+H2 Green is currently developing a major green hydrogen hub in central Inverness.
+The project encompasses green hydrogen production, storage, dispensing and on-site renewable energy generation.
 Initially, the hub will supply green hydrogen to key Scottish rail, bus and HGV transport customers, supporting their decarbonisation efforts.
 This marks the first phase of H2 Green's green energy Highlands network, which will also distribute surplus hydrogen from the Inverness hub to a broader region.